Rahul1582/Steganography/README.md

 The purpose of Steganography is to maintain secret communication between two parties.
 Unlike cryptography, which conceals the contents of a secret message, steganography conceals the very fact that a message is communicated.

-Although steganography differs from cryptography, there are many analogies between the two, and some authors classify steganography as a form of cryptography since hidden communication is a type of secret message
+Although steganography differs from cryptography, there are many analogies between the two, and some authors classify steganography as a form of cryptography since hidden communication is a type of secret message.

+The secret can be in the form of a text or in the form of an image(i.e Hiding Text inside an Image or hiding Image inside an Image)

+## Projects Links

+[Text Steganography](https://nbviewer.jupyter.org/github/Rahul1582/Image-Steganography/blob/master/Image_Steganography.ipynb): Hiding Text Inside an Image.

+[Image Steganography](https://nbviewer.jupyter.org/github/Rahul1582/Image-Steganography/blob/master/Image_inside_Another_Image.ipynb): Hiding an Image inside an Image.

 ## Technologies Used